CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-ms-clicks.md

 Each emailing is tracked, which allows Copernica to provide you with emailing statistics.
 Clicks are one of these statistics.
-You can retrieve all clicks by sending an HTTP GET call to the following URL:
+You can retrieve all clicks for an account by sending an HTTP GET call to the following URL:

 `https://api.copernica.com/v2/ms/clicks?access_token=xxxx`